 NPS is the percentage of customers who would recommend you to their friends, coworkers, and family.
 This is typically measured through a survey.
 The customer is asked a simple question: “How likely are you to recommend _____ to a friend or coworker?” accompanied by a 0-10 scale.
 The NPS score is the percentage of Promoters (people who left a rating of 9-10) minus the percentage of Detractors (people who left a rating of 0-6).

 6. Customer Effort Score (CES)

-A score that determines how much effort a customer had to take to accomplish a certain task.
-This is typically measured through a survey.
-The goal is to ensure all customers will select a one, which denotes low effort.
-If any number higher than a one is selected, it shows that there is something wrong with that particular segment of the customer journey.
+CES measures how much effort a customer had to exert to accomplish a certain task.
+This is typically measured through a survey, in which the goal is to ensure all customers will select a one, which denotes low effort.
+If any number higher than a one is selected, it indicates that there is something wrong with that particular segment of the customer journey.
 It is then up to the organization to identify what’s making customers exert effort and fix it.